 - If your site is approved, the Placement Office will send you an electronic disclosure form asking you to follow safety protocols at your site.
 The Placement Office will let supervisors know that we are not requiring students to return to placements at this time..

 - You must receive explicit permission from the Placement Office to return to your clinical site before you do so.

 In summary, the next steps for you relative to returning to your site are as follows:

-- If you have responded saying yes you would like to explore returning, then the Placement Office will reach out to your site supervisor to see if the site is ready to be approved for your return.
+- If your clinical site has returned/will return to in-person services and expects interns to be onsite, the Placement Office will reach out to your site supervisor to request a Site Verification indicating their readiness to have you onsite.
 We will also alert you when we have reached out to your site supervisor.

 - If your placement site verifies that they are ready for you to return, then you will receive a link in an email asking you to formally accept or decline to return at this time.

 - If you accept the opportunity to return to your site, your program Clinical Coordinator (see below) and then the Placement Office will review these forms and let you know if you have been officially approved to return to your site.
 Remember, it is critical that you receive permission from the Placement Office to return to your site before you do so.

 If you have pressing and immediate questions about this process, please contact Placement Coordinator Nori Valdez Gruber: firstname.lastname@example.org